microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/40.timex-resolution/Readme.md

 full calendar date because we haven't said which May 29th - it could be this year, last year, any year in fact.
 TIMEX has other features such as the ability to represent ranges, date ranges, time ranges and even date-time ranges.

-## Where do I get TIMEX expressions from?
+## Where do TIMEX expressions come from?
 TIMEX expressions are produced as part of the output of running a DateTimeRecognizer against some natural language input.
 As the same
 Recognizers are run in LUIS the result returned in the JSON from a call to LUIS also contains the TIMEX expressions.